mjpost/bibsearch/bibsearch/manual.md

     bibsearch search matt post venue:"Annual Meeting of the Association for Computational Linguistics"

-You can define your own custom macros in the config file (see [CONFIG FILE][]).
+You can define your own custom macros in the [CONFIG FILE][].
 Macros pre-defined by `bibsearch` will always start with the '@' symbol.

 ## CONFIG FILE

+By default, `bibsearch` will load $HOME/.bibsearch/config, but an alternative config file can be specified via the `-c` option.

 TODO